devmount/third-stats/README.md

 - Sum of received and sent emails per daytime and per weekday
 - Temporal distribution of received and sent emails per weekday per hour
 - Leaderboards of most contacted email addresses
-- Switch between all Thunderbird accounts
+- Switch between all Thunderbird accounts (local accounts included)
+- Switch between a dark and a light theme
-- Language support for Catalan, Czech, English, French, Galician, German, Hindi, Italian, Polish, Portuguese, Russian, Spanish, Thai and Traditional Chinese
+- Language support for Catalan, Czech, English, French, Galician, German, Hindi, Italian, Polish, Portuguese, Russian, Spanish, Thai, simplified Chinese and traditional Chinese

 Here is how ThirdStats looks like on the Thunderbird default dark theme on Windows: